sahib/rmlint/docs/rmlint.1.rst

     Read or write cached checksums from the extended file attributes.
     This feature can be used to speed up consecutive runs.

     **CAUTION:** This could potentially lead to false positives if file contents are somehow modified without changing the file modification time. rmlint uses the mtime to determine the modification timestamp if a checksum is outdated.
+This is not a problem if you use the clone or reflink operation on a filesystem like btrfs.
+There an outdated checksum entry would simply lead to some duplicate work done in the kernel but would do no harm otherwise.

     **NOTE:** Many tools do not support extended file attributes properly, resulting in a loss of the information when copying the file or editing it.